Michael Plassmeyer

-Michael Plassmeyer (born November 5, 1996) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Michael Gene Plassmeyer (born November 5, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Amateur career

 Plassmeyer attended De Smet Jesuit High School in Creve Coeur, Missouri.
 He then attended the University of Missouri, where he played college baseball for the Missouri Tigers.
 During his sophomore year, Plassmeyer was removed from the starting rotation and ended the year with a 4.83 earned run average (ERA) and 54 strikeouts.
 After the season, he trained with Brian DeLunas, increasing the velocity of his fastball and improving his grip on his curveball.
-As a junior at Missouri, he pitched to a 5–4 win-loss record with a 3.05 ERA, striking out 103 batters in 91 1/3 innings pitched.
+As a junior at Missouri, he pitched to a 5–4 win–loss record with a 3.05 ERA, striking out 103 batters in 91 1/3 innings pitched.

 Professional career

 Seattle Mariners

-The Seattle Mariners selected Plassmeyer in the fourth round of the 2018 MLB draft.
-He signed and was assigned to the Everett AquaSox, going 0–1 with a 2.25 ERA and 44 strikeouts in 24 innings pitched.
+The Seattle Mariners selected Plassmeyer in the fourth round, with the 118th overall selection, of the 2018 Major League Baseball draft.
+He signed and was assigned to the Low–A Everett AquaSox, going 0–1 with a 2.25 ERA and 44 strikeouts in 24 innings pitched.
 He was a 2018 NWL mid-season All Star.

 Tampa Bay Rays

-The Mariners traded Plassmeyer, Mike Zunino, and Guillermo Heredia to the Tampa Bay Rays in exchange for Mallex Smith and Jake Fraley on November 8, 2018.
-He began the 2019 season with the Bowling Green Hot Rods, for whom he was 2–1 with a 1.23 ERA.
-He was a 2019 MiLB organization All Star.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On November 8, 2018, the Mariners traded Plassmeyer, Mike Zunino, and Guillermo Heredia to the Tampa Bay Rays in exchange for Mallex Smith and Jake Fraley.
+He began the 2019 season with the Single–A Bowling Green Hot Rods, for whom he was 2–1 with a 1.23 ERA.
+He was a 2019 MiLB organization All Star, and finished the year making appearances for the High–A Charlotte Stone Crabs and Triple–A Durham Bulls.
+In 25 total games (23 starts), he accumulated a 9–3 record and 1.91 ERA with 109 strikeouts in 132 innings of work.
+Plassmeyer did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He returned to action in 2021 for the Double–A Montgomery Biscuits, for whom he logged a 3.64 ERA across 7 contests.

 San Francisco Giants

 On June 11, 2021, the Rays traded Plassmeyer to the San Francisco Giants in exchange for pitcher Matt Wisler.
-Playing for the Sacramento River Cats, Plassmeyer worked with pitching coach Garvin Alston to make mechanical adjustments to his pitching motion.
+Playing for the Triple–A Sacramento River Cats, Plassmeyer worked with pitching coach Garvin Alston to make mechanical adjustments to his pitching motion.